 - ethylene-vinyl acetate (EVA).

-The colorless (clear) plastic is the best for the sun rays to penetrate and supply heat to the earth (compared to black or white).
-However, in cooler regions, black polyethylene is justified since even though it absorbs heat, it also controls weeds that may develop under transparent plastic when the heat is insufficient.
+The primary debate is about black plastic vs. clear for soil solarization.
+There is no unambiguous answer to the question of which colored polythene is best used for soil solarization.
+Colorless (clear) plastic is the best for the sun’s rays to penetrate and supply heat to the ground (compared to black or white plastic).
+However, in cooler regions, soil solarization with black plastic is justified since, even though black film absorbs heat, it also controls weeds that may develop under transparent plastic when the heat is insufficient.

-The thinnest polyethylene (1 mil) is the best to get maximum heating, but it is damaged easily, too.
-In windy areas, 1.5-2 mils polyethylene is typically used.
+The thinnest polyethylene (1 mil) is the best for maximum heating, but it is also damaged easily.
+In windy areas, soil solarization plastic of 1.5-2 mils is typically used.
 Smaller territories are sometimes covered with thicker plastic (4 mils).

 How To Lay The Plastic

-There are two options to place the plastic: it may either cover the field completely or in strips, as wide as the sheet size allows.
-Strip coverage is more cost-effective, yet pests and weeds may re-infest the covered areas by penetrating from the uncovered ones.
+There are two options for placing the plastic: it may either cover the field entirely or be laid out in strips as wide as the sheet size allows.
+Although strip coverage is more cost-effective, pests and weeds may re-infest the covered areas by penetrating from the uncovered ones.

-It is important to bury the plastic film edges thoroughly; otherwise, heat will escape outside.
+It is important for successful soil solarization to thoroughly bury the edges of the plastic film; otherwise, heat will escape outside.
 For this reason, the sheet should be wider than the strip.
-If the film is damaged, it can be patched with clear tape.
+If the soil solarization film is damaged, it can be patched with clear tape.

-It is important to fit the plastic as tight to the ground as possible as air space reduces heating and will cause plastic “waves” on windy days, which will dissipate heat.
+It is crucial to fit the plastic as tightly to the ground as possible, as air space reduces heating and will cause plastic “waves” on windy days, dissipating heat.

-Double layers of plastic increase the heating effect (2-10°F) because of the air in between, compared to a single layer.
+Double layers of plastic (double-tent soil solarization) increase the heating effect (2-10°F) because of the air in between, compared to a single layer.
 However, this soil solarization technique is more cost- and effort-consuming.

 How And Why To Irrigate